A rediscovered letter by Oscar Wilde informs his relationship with anonymity

 The theatrical phase of Wilde’s career was to contain, in literary terms, the denouement and catastrophe of his story.
 By this time Wilde was not only aware of the truth that could be expressed in writing anonymously, he knew of the truth that could be experienced in living it too.
 As he said in his essay Pen, Pencil and Poison, (1891) “a mask tells us more than a face,” and the covert life he was living in the 1890s not only found artistic outlet in his work, notably in Dorian Gray and Earnest, he was destined to learn the bitter truth of a covert life himself under the pseudonym of Sebastian Melmoth, and Oscar Wilde became someone no one knew.

-Happily, he is no longer beyond being recognized, and I like the irony that dubious quotations are now credited to Oscar Wilde more often than they are to the traditional attribution: Anonymous.
+Happily, Oscar Wilde is well beyond being recognized, and I am taken by the irony that dubious quotations are now credited to Oscar Wilde more often than they are to their traditional attribution: Anonymous.

 Top Illustration: From The Complete Writings of Oscar Wilde [Vol I]: The Duchess of Padua – The Ideal Husband (sic), The Nottingham Society, New York, Philadelphia, and Chicago.
 1907.
 (Uncredited).
 Restoration by Adam Cuerden (Deviant-art)